Dorfeuheinz/cigar/CONTRIBUTING.md

   - For example: a user sends ASCII 0 to read the config from the device.
 In return, they'll read bytes containing config of the device.
   - In these cases, we should stop background reading, do our task of sending and reading some bytes, and then restart background reading task once done.

+## Documentation for Backend

+The backend of this project is written in Rust.
+So, we're using standard rust tooling to generate the documentation for our project.
+For backend, you can generate the documentation in the following steps:

+- Navigate to `src-tauri` folder of this project.
+- Launch a terminal from this folder and enter the command: `cargo doc`.
+- Once `cargo` has finished execution, it will generate documentation which can be accessed from `src-tauri/target/doc/tinymesh_cc_tool/index.html` page.

 ## RMD File Format

 ### Background